Running Nutrition –Training versus Racing

 Training builds adaptation and strength, whereas racing is strictly performance-based.
 As a result, your running nutrition should look different for training than it does for racing.

-How exactly your running nutrition plan differs will depend largely on your preferences and on the distance you’re running (and if you’re brand new and running doesn’t come naturally at all, check out these tips!)
+How exactly your running nutrition plan differs will depend largely on your preferences and on the distance you’re running (and if you're brand new and running doesn't come naturally at all, read over these practical running tips for beginners!).

 How do we find out our preferences?
 Simple trial and error.